 In hexane, experimental and theoretical data have clearly demonstrated that the lowest triplet is the KP one.
-Excitation of AB results in the formation, after ISC, of its triplet excited state AB(K)\.
-However, an efficient triplet-triplet energy transfer (TTET) from AB(K)\ to the KP moiety deactivates the reactive phenacyl-like triplet and disables the photorelease.
-This process is evidenced by the ultrafast transient absorption experiments, which show a delayed formation of KP\ beginning 50 ps after the laser pulse.
+Excitation of AB results in the formation, after ISC, of its triplet excited state 3AB(K).
+However, an efficient triplet-triplet energy transfer (TTET) from 3AB(K) to the KP moiety deactivates the reactive phenacyl-like triplet and decreases the proportion of the photorelease.
+Indeed, this latter process, with a rate constant k of ca. 4.2 106 s-1, competes with TTET (k of ca. 108 s-1), and thus cannot represent more than 4% of the deactivation paths.
+The TTET process is clearly evidenced by the ultrafast transient absorption experiments, which show a delayed formation of 3KP beginning 50 ps after the laser pulse.
 This has been unequivocally associated with TTET.
-Indeed, the lack of a KP\ signal at a short and long timescale is in complete agreement with this mechanism, ruling out not only the formation of 3KP\ by direct excitation, but also as a consequence of a singlet-singlet energy transfer between AB(K)\ and KP, followed by ISC.
-The TTET is moreover in accordance with the computational results that establish a KP\ as the lowest state as compared to the AB(K)\ excitation.
+Indeed, the lack of a 1KP signal at a short and long timescale is in complete agreement with this mechanism, ruling out not only the formation of 3KP by direct excitation, but also as a consequence of a singletsinglet energy transfer between 1AB(K) and KP, followed by ISC.
+The TTET is moreover in accordance with the computational results that establish a 3KP as the lowest state as compared to the 3AB(K) excitation.
+Once, populated, 3KP should deactivate through nonradiative processes or give rise to the typical BP-like photochemistry (ie. mainly photoreduction).

-By contrast, in ethanol, the excitation remains localized on the AB(K) moiety as demonstrated by the spectroscopic studies with the only detection of the AB(K)\ signal at 400 nm, and the occurrence of efficient photorelease.
-This trend is again further confirmed by TD-DFT calculations, which demonstrated that the AB(K) excitation is lower in energy with respect to the KP\ state.
+By contrast, in ethanol, the excitation remains localized on the AB(K) moiety as demonstrated by the spectroscopic studies with the only detection of the ${}^{3}AB(K)^{}$ signal at 400 nm, and the occurrence of efficient photorelease.
+This trend is again confirmed by TD-DFT calculations, which demonstrated that the ${}^{3}AB(K)$ excitation is lower in energy with respect to the ${}^{3}KP^{}$ state.